 Electrocardiogram (ECG) *

+This is the most basic test.
 It involves taping electrical leads onto your legs, arms and chest to take readings of the electrical activity of your heart.
 These are printed out onto a piece of paper for the doctor to examine.

 Signal averaged ECG *